ofiwg/libfabric/man/fi_cxi.7.md

 When using the ATS translation mode, the provider does not maintain translations for individual buffers.
 It follows that translation caching is not required.

+## Triggered Operation

+The CXI provider supports triggered operations through the deferred work queue API.
+The following deferred work queue operations are supported: FI_OP_SEND, FI_OP_TSEND, FI_OP_READ, FI_OP_WRITE, FI_OP_ATOMIC, FI_OP_FETCH_ATOMIC, and FI_OP_COMPARE_ATOMIC.
+FI_OP_RECV and FI_OP_TRECV are also supported, but with only a threshold of zero.

+The CXI provider backs each triggered operation by hardware resources.
+Exhausting triggered operation resources leads to indeterminate behavior and should be prevented.

+The CXI provider offers two methods to prevent triggered operation resource exhaustion.

+### Experimental FI_CXI_ENABLE_TRIG_OP_LIMIT Environment Variable

+When FI_CXI_ENABLE_TRIG_OP_LIMIT is enabled, the CXI provider will use semaphores to coordinate triggered operation usage between threads and across processes using the same service ID.
+When triggered operation resources are exhausted, fi_control(FI_QUEUE_WORK) will return -FI_ENOSPC.
+It is up to the libfabric user to recover from this situation.

+**Note:** Preventing triggered operation resource exhaustion with this method may be expensive and result in a negative performance impact.
+It is encouraged libfabric users avoid method unless absolutely needed.
+By default, FI_CXI_ENABLE_TRIG_OP_LIMIT is disabled.

+**Note:** Named semaphores are used to coordinated triggered operation resource usage across multiple processes.
+System/node software may need to be implemented to ensure all semaphores are unlinked during unexpected application termination.

+**Note:** This feature is considered experimental and implementation may be subjected to changed.

+### CXI Domain get_dwq_depth Extension

+The CXI domain get_dwq_depth extension returns the deferred work queue queue depth (i.e. the number of triggered operation resources assigned to the service ID used by the fi_domain).
+Libfabric users can use the returned queue depth to coordinate resource usage.

+For example, suppose the job launcher has configured a service ID with for 512 triggered operation resources.
+Since the CXI provider needs to consume 8 per service ID, 504 should be usable by libfabric users.
+If the libfabric user knows there are *N* processes using a given service ID and NIC, it can divide the 504 triggered operation resource among all *N* processes.

+**Note:** This is the preferred method to prevent triggered operation resource exhaustion since it does not introduce semaphores into the fi_control(FI_QUEUE_WORK) critical path.

 ## Fork Support

 The following subsections outline the CXI provider fork support.